cybertraining-dsc/fa20-523-349/project/project.md

 First, we start from Indy500 and use Indy500-2018 as validation set.
 Then we investigate the generalization capability of the model on data of the other events.

 ## 4. Methodology
+First, we have a naive baseline which assumes that the rank positions will not change in the future, denoted as CurRank.
+Secondly, We implement machine learning regression models as baselines that follow the ideas in \cite{tulabandhula_interactions_2014} which forecast changes of rank position between two consecutive pit stops, including RandomForest, SVM, and XGBoost that do pointwise forecast.
+Thirdly, we test with four latest deep forecasting models as the choice of RankModel, including DeepAR(2017)\cite{salinas_deepar_2017}, DeepState(2018)\cite{rangapuram_deep_2018}, DeepFactor(2019)\cite{wang_deep_2019}, N-BEATS(2020)\cite{oreshkin_n-beats_2020}.
+PitModel has three implementations.
+For example for RankNet, we have 1.
+RankNet-Joint is the model that train target with pit stop jointly without decomposition.
+2. RankNet-Oracle is the model with ground truth TrackStatus and LapStatus as covariates input.
+It represents the best performance that can be obtained from the model given the caution and pit stop information for a race.
+3. RankNet-MLP deploys a separate pit stop model, which is a multilayer perceptron(MLP) network with probability output, as in Fig.~\ref{fig:arch}(b).

 ## 5. Inference
 Table shows the evaluation results of two laps rank position forecasting.